faccus/network_butcher/README.md

 ```bash
 python3 -m pip install onnx-tool==0.6.1
 ```
+pybind11 requires, to properly function, that the installed python packages are under its own internal python PATH (different from the one set by the user).
+Since this path can only be modified at runtime, if pybind is active and aMLLibrary weight importer is used, you can either set, if a configuration file is used to perform the partitioning, the path of the directory containing the packages
+(option extra_packages_location) in the file or you can directly use the Docker container (provided below).

 The CMakeLists.txt file exposes some options that may be changed to avoid the usage of some of the previously cited libraries.